 Children have access to a wide range of writing opportunities, including: shared writing; guided writing; independent writing; writing across the curriculum; writing related to own experiences; writing inspired by a variety of stimuli; planning, drafting, editing and publishing; using ICT and daily handwriting practice.

 In Years 3 to 5, children are taught and provided with opportunities to master the six main non-fiction text types: instructions, recount, explanation, information, persuasion and discussion.
 In addition, each year, children learn two narrative styles and they read and write a range of poetry.

-Children are supported to achieve age-related standards in writing with focussed teaching of specific writing skills which become the children’s “tickable” targets.
+Children are supported to achieve age-related standards in writing with focussed teaching of specific writing skills which become the children's individual targets.

 Grammmar, punctuation and spelling

 Grammar and punctuation are taught in context through a weekly focus and daily reviews.
-Children receive targeted teaching of spelling twice a week and have spelling lists to practise at home.
+Children receive targeted teaching of a spelling pattern each week and are tested on this pattern on a Friday.